a-welk/cmsc508/cmsc508-fa2023-hw9-a-welk/README.md

 # cmsc508-fa2023-hw9-template
-In this assignment we were with some advanced queries to retrieve data from the World Development Index
+In this assignment we work with some advanced queries to retrieve data from the World Development Index